MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 1. In the *Configuration* area under the *Instructions* tab, scroll down to "2.
 Connect your subscriptions...", and select **Launch Azure Policy Assignment Wizard>**.

-1. In the **Basics** tab, select the ellipsis button (...) under **Scope** and select your "Azure Pass - Sponsorship" subscription from the drop-down list and click **Select**.
+1. In the **Basics** tab, select the ellipsis button (...) under **Scope** and select your hosted Azure subscription from the drop-down list and select **Select**.

 1. Select the **Parameters** tab, choose your workspace from the **Primary Log Analytics workspace** drop-down list.
-This action will apply the subscription configuration to send the information to the Log Analytics workspace.
+This action applies the subscription configuration to send the information to the Log Analytics workspace.

 1. Select the **Remediation** tab and select the **Create a remediation task** checkbox.
-This action will apply the policy to existing Azure resources.
+This action applies the policy to existing Azure resources.

 1. Select the **Review + Create** button to review the configuration.